 VICTORIA (Unceded Lekwungen Territories) – Conservationists with the Ancient Forest Alliance (AFA) commend a BC government announcement made today releasing independent scientific mapping of BC’s endangered old-growth forests, and in principle accepting recommendations to defer logging in 2.6 million hectares of at-risk old-growth forests.
 The province has also immediately deferred all future BC Timber Sales (BCTS) cutblocks that overlap with identified at-risk forests.
 However, critical conservation funding to enable the full scale of deferral recommendations is still missing.

-A summary report and new scientific mapping produced by an independent Old Growth Technical Advisory Panel has revealed there are 5 million hectares of unprotected, at-risk old-growth forest across BC.
+A summary report and new scientific mapping produced by an independent Old Growth Technical Advisory Panel have revealed there are 5 million hectares of unprotected, at-risk old-growth forest across BC.
 These forests are categorized into ancient, rare, and big tree forests.
 The panel recommended the province immediately defer logging in 2.6 million hectares of these forests, focusing on the most critically endangered stands.

 “The independent mapping is a major step forward,” stated Ancient Forest Alliance campaigner TJ Watt.
 “For the first time in history, the province has used the best available science to accurately identify old-growth forests at risk.
 This mapping confirms what conservation organizations have been saying for years: that much of BC’s forests are at risk of irreversible biodiversity loss and must be protected.”